alexjt28/Useful-bash-scripts/README.md

 POP_MakeTimeSeriesFromMonthlyFiles.sh        -> condenses ocean model netCDF files into a single time series file

+download_MERRA2.sh                           -> takes txt file of URLs for individual netCDF files, downloads them all, concatenates them all
+                                                into a single netCDF file, and deletes the individual netCDF files

 NOTE: All files in this directory use NCO operator commands.
 Instructions for downloading NCO can be found here (https://sourceforge.net/projects/nco/).